perseus784/BvS/README.md

             where A1,A2 are activation functions.
             W1,W2,W3 are weights that connect each layer respectively.

-> The below part is only for deeper understanding, you'll be fine even if you skip this part.
+*The below part is only for deeper understanding, you'll be fine even if you skip this.*

       Take a single perceptron example:
        Cost fucntion -> C